ChaldLive/nvimconfig/readme.md

 Treesitter-textobjects url:
 <https://github.com/nvim-treesitter/nvim-treesitter-textobjects>

-this is, by the way, a dependency in the treesitter.lua generally
+This is, by the way, a dependency in the treesitter.lua generally.
+This plugin may, over time, prove to be one of the most valuable tools for enhancing and compiling a personal collection of macros, automating all the repetitive, time-consuming tasks.

 Telescope url:
 <https://github.com/nvim-telescope/telescope.nvim>